The Cob Oven project

 Fuel: The oven burns wood — ideally fruit wood, like peach and avocado.
 The fire goes in the opening, and when the oven is up to temperature, the fire is removed (scooped out into a metal container), and the bread is put in the oven.
 Although some cob ovens include a wood storage cavity in their base, this one does not.

-Baking: In early measurements, this community-scale oven seems to take approximately 100 pounds of wood and 4 to 6 hours to reach ideal bread-baking temperatures (shorter for pizza).
-This oven is large enough to bake nearly a dozen loaves of bread at a time.
+Baking: In early measurements, this community-scale oven seemed to take approximately 100 pounds of wood and 4 to 6 hours to reach ideal bread-baking temperatures (shorter for pizza).
+This oven is large enough to bake 8-10 loaves of bread at a time.

 If you are interested in commercial-scale baking, please note that it is not legal to sell goods that are baked in an outdoor oven — and being as this is a church site, we should aspire to remain on the right side of what’s legal.
 However: the Community Kitchen at Holy Nativity is a commercial kitchen, available for rental by bakers and cooks.
 Please phone (310) 670-4777 for full details.